Parsl/parsl/docs/userguide/workflow.rst

 It then makes calls to the `app_double` app with a set of input values.
 It then passes the results from `app_double` to the `app_sum` app to aggregate values into a single result.
-These tasks execute concurrently, synchronized  by `mapped_result` variable.
+These tasks execute concurrently, synchronized  by `mapped_results` variable.
 The following figure shows the resulting task graph.

 .. image:: ../images/MapReduce.png